yashCodesDev/Placement-cell-website/README.md

 # Placement-cell-website
-Hello everyone, I made a front-end of the website for my College Placement cell.
+Hello everyone,I made the front-end of the website for my college's placement cell.